TZstatsADS/Spring2018-Project4-grp10/README.md

 + Yiyi, Zhang: Built and implemented the Cluster Model to Data Set 2.
 Constructed the notebook structure and wrote ToC, Step 0-1, and the cluster model part in the main.Rmd file.
 Downloaded the datasets and reference papers, and organized the repository including the READMEs.

-+ Jiaqi, Dong: [1]Write up the Evaluation functions.
-[2]Constructed Step3 of the notebook , [3]Write up the evaluation part in the main.Rmd file.
-[4]Do the prediction and evaluate the MAE score of spearman method.
++ Jiaqi, Dong: [1] Write up the Evaluation functions.
+[2] Write up the table_function.
+[3] Construct the evaluation part in the main.Rmd file.
+[4] Do the prediction and evaluate the MAE score of spearman method.

  Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.